nhuntwalker/rational_whimsy/rational_whimsy/TEST_PLAN.md

 - The "published" model manager should return only `Post` objects with the "published" status
 - The first `Post` object in the list of published `Post` objects should be the most recent
 - Only one `Post` should be featured at a time
+- When a `Post` is created, no matter its status, its `created` date should be set

 ### Views

 - `ListPosts` view should list `Post` objects
 - `ListPosts` page type should have "blog" as the name of the page
+- `ListPosts` should only be listing published posts
 - `post_detail` view should be able to take a primary key to show the detail for an individual post
 - `post_detail` view should also be able to take a slug to show the detail for an individual post
 - `EditPost` view edits an existing post given the proper primary key